-Mark Lumley is in 13th season as a coach with the Baylor softball program and 16th as an assistant to head coach Glenn Moore, serving as the team's hitting instructor, while making a move to coach the team's infield in 2013.
+Mark Lumley is in his 14th season as a coach with the Baylor softball program and 17th as an assistant to head coach Glenn Moore, serving as the team's hitting instructor and infield coach.
 Following the 2006 season, Lumley was promoted to associate head coach after serving six years as an assistant coach.
 Lumley came to Baylor in July 2000, following Moore from LSU.

 In 2005 and 2006, his outstanding work was recognized by USA Softball as he was chosen for coaching consideration for events during the 2005 and 2006 Women's National Team's seasons.
 As an assistant coach with Team USA in 2006, Lumley helped lead the team to a gold medal at the 2006 World University Games.
 The team was made up of elite collegiate players from around the country.
 After the Games, USA took on the Chicago Bandits of the NPF, defeating them three out of four games.